AMSP-04/NETN-CBRN/NETN-CBRN.md

 #### CBRN_Casualty

 The `CBRN_Casualty` interaction is provided to give support to legacy systems that do not use the CBRN FOM module.
-A translation federate can then map the `CBRN_Casualty` interaction into a data type that the legacy system can use.
+A translation federate can then map the `CBRN_Casualty` interaction into a data type that the legacy system can handle.

 #### CBRNDamageEnum8

 The triage levels used in the `CBRNDamageEnum8` enumeration uses the ‘T system’ to denote the priority of treatment for casualties where the levels are defined as:
 *   T3 – Delayed priority.
 *   T2 – Urgent priority.
 *   T1 – Immediate priority.
 *   T4 – Expectant priority (treatment would be ineffective).

 <img src="./images/cbrn_casualty.png" width="350px"/>